 3. Uncheck Enhanced Dictation and restart the Mac.

 4. Once the computer has booted, visit the Dictation pane and turn Enhanced Dictation on.

 1. Visit System Preferences and select the Keyboard pane.

 2. Choose the Dictation tab and disable enhanced dictation - off.

 3. Try to add another language and turn enhanced dictation on - this should force the computer to download a new language pack.

 Reset dictation languages manually

-Users have reported that this (rather convoluted) method solved dictation issues when none of the above methods worked:
+Users had reported that this (somewhat convoluted) method solved dictation issues when none of the above methods worked:

-- Change the main account permissions back to administrator.
+6. Change the main account permissions back to the administrator.

 7. Reboot the Mac and log in with your main administrator account.